HazemaTech1/Shell-/READme.md

-this is a Shell project repository this shell application for payments
+this is a Shell project repository this is a shell application for payments